grid23/Sleipnir/readme.md

 }, false);
 ```

-## An equivalent code in vanillaJS, in a perfect world where every browser works the same
+## An equivalent code in vanillaJS, in a perfect world where every browsers work the same
 ```javascript
 (function(){
 		var MyClassA = (function(){